pwsiegel/pwsiegel.github.io/_posts/math/category-theory/2017-09-02-adjunctions.md

 ## Example: Products and Diagonals

-In order to make things a little more concrete we shall construct an adjoint for the familiar cartesian product functor and work through the definitions in some detail.
+In order to make things a little more concrete we shall construct a left adjoint for the familiar cartesian product functor and work through the definitions in some detail.
 (This example has the added advantage of being quite fundamental - many more sophisticated constructions can be viewed as generalizations of this one.)

 In this example we will work extensively with the category $\Set^2$ of pairs of sets (i.e. the product of the category $\Set$ with itself).